AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-62793-datetime-attributes-exports-exclude-time-component-and-fields-enclosure-enabled-attribute-values-enclosed-within-double-quotes.md

 <u>Expected results</u>:

-the date and time are exported and imported properly.
+The date and time are exported and imported properly.

 <u>Actual results</u>: